AndreiIM/Pacman-Reinforcement-Learning/README.md

 # Pacman-Reinforcement-Learning

-A reinforcement learning algorithm which helps Pacman choose how to move.Thelearning agent learns by trial and error from interactions with the environment.
+A reinforcement learning algorithm which helps Pacman choose correctly how to move.The learning agent learns by trial and error from interactions with the environment.

 ### The Implementation is bassed on the Berkeley AI Pacman projects: